 Representatives from the center recently presented a certificate of appreciation to Waffle House Senior Vice President Ken Wright and Cristin Wittwer, area people director, at the restaurant located at 1928 S. Church St.

-The Daniels Center and its Transition Home Center are presenting certificates of appreciation to companies who have hired MTSU student veterans or family members, and for demonstrating continuous support to this population.
+The Daniels Center and its Veterans Transitioning Home office are presenting certificates of appreciation to companies who have hired MTSU student veterans or family members, and for demonstrating continuous support to this population.

-The restaurant recently hired Will Stallings, the son of center director Hilary Miller, and a senior at Central Magnet School.
+The restaurant recently hired Will Stallings, the son of center director Dr. Hilary Miller and a senior at Central Magnet School.
 Hilary Miller is married to Joel Miller, a retired U.S. Army lieutenant colonel and former chair of the MTSU Department of Military Science.

 Hilary Miller and Keith M. Huber, senior adviser for veterans and leadership initiatives at MTSU, presented the plaque, which featured a photo of Charlie and Hazel Daniels in front of a U.S. flag, and commemorative coins to the restaurant.